1.Definitions and Interpretation of this Agreement

 In this Agreement, unless the context otherwise requires, the following expressions shall be given the following meanings:

-‘Agreement’ means these terms and conditions of business and the attached GPS Cover Sheet.
+‘Agreement’ means these terms and conditions of business and the attached GPS Confirmation Sheet.

-‘Interpreting’ means work produced by or carried out by the Interpreter which calls upon the interpreting skills of an Interpreter, but not any written translation work.
+‘Interpreting’ means work produced by or carried out by the Interpreter which calls upon the interpreting skills of an Interpreter which do not involve any translation work unless otherwise specified in the GPS Confirmation Sheet.

-‘Interpreting Task’ means providing Interpreting as commissioned by the Client in accordance with this Agreement.
+‘Interpreting Assignment’ means providing Interpreting as commissioned by the Client in accordance with this Agreement.

-‘Recordings’ means the recording and fixation of the Interpreting in all media, including transcripts, audio and/or visual recordings and television, web and online broadcasts or as otherwise specified in the Cover Sheet.
+‘Recordings’ means the recording and/or the use of the Interpreting in all media, including transcripts, audio and/or visual recordings and television, web and online broadcasts or as otherwise specified in the GPS Confirmation Sheet.

-‘Source Material’ means the underlying material (delivered in any medium by the Client) which is to be interpreted by the Interpreter in the performance of the Interpreting Task.
+‘Source Material’ means the material (delivered in any medium by the Client) and any relevant background material provided in relation thereto by the Client.

 ‘Third Party’ means any party who is not a party to this Agreement.

-‘Written Instructions’ means any additional instructions detailing the requirements of the Interpreting Task, provided by the Client to the Interpreter, that have been appended to and form part of this Agreement
+‘Written Instructions’ means any instructions detailing the requirements of the Interpreting Assignment, provided by the Client to the Interpreter, that have been appended to and form part of this Agreement.

 1.2 Interpretation of this Agreement